hydramod/hangman-project-3/README.md

 - play()
 This is the main function that runs the game.
 It initializes the game by selecting a random word depending on the difficulty selected by the user, setting the word completion status to underscores, and initializing the number of tries to six.
 It then prompts the player to guess a letter or word and continues until the player guesses the word correctly or runs out of tries.

+- hint(word)
+Function to provide a hint for the hangman game.
+It reveals a random letter from the word that hasn't been guessed yet along with the word definition.

 - play_again_input()
 Function prompts the user to play again and returns True if the user enters 'Y' or False if the user enters 'N'.